transpunk/dotfiles/README.md

 # dotfiles
 a very purple theme for hyprland

-NOTE: this might be hard to use for ppl who can't see well, if u want you can disablle opacity (or enable blurring, whichever one works more)
+NOTE: this might be hard to use for ppl who can't see well, if u want you can disablle opacity (or enable blurring, whichever one works better for u)

 i might make an installer script in the future? but for now this is it.